 What language does your child speak?

-The first question should revolve around language of instruction; what language(s) does your child speak or want to learn?
+The first question should revolve around the language of instruction; what language(s) does your child speak or want to learn?
 Furthermore, how does this relate to where they are likely to attend university?
 Furthermore, you will want to consider which curriculum and teaching style would suit your child best.

 Which curriculum do you want them to learn?

 If they are planning to continue their studies in the UK or a Commonwealth country, you might want to strongly consider a British curriculum school.
-With these two questions, you will likely narrow your options to a small of schools that you should visit.
+With these two questions, you will likely narrow your options to a small number of schools that you should visit.

-Keep in mind that horror stories abound of English language instruction schools which do not deliver on promises of rigor.
+Keep in mind that horror stories abound of English language instruction schools that do not deliver on promises of rigor.
 Furthermore, there are those teachers who aren’t proficient in English.
 Therefore, it is important to do your homework and bring up these concerns in school visits.

-Types of international school in Saudi Arabia
+Types of international schools in Saudi Arabia

 International Baccalaureate schools